Lineblocs/helm-chart/README.md

    put the desired release you want to install.
 Please note that the `tag` field defined in components values overrides releases tags.

+8. Lineblocs charts come with default values like password for Redis, etc...
+You should customize these values to your need as default values in production is a security breach.

 For more detailed instructions on installing and managing Helm charts, please refer to the [Helm documentation](https://helm.sh/docs/).